MicrosoftDocs/power-platform/power-platform/admin/async-cascading.md

     > ![Cascade operation record](media/cascade-operation-record.png "Cascade operation record")

 ## Which cascading transactions can be processed asynchronously?
-Assign and Delete cascading transactions can be processed asynchronously.
+Assign, Delete, and Merge cascading transactions can be processed asynchronously.

 > [!NOTE]
-> Other transactions, such as merge, share/unshare, rollup view, and re-parent are are currently under review for asynchronous processing.
+> Other transactions, such as share/unshare, rollup view, and re-parent are are currently under review for asynchronous processing.

 ### See also